Database Security Digest – April 2017

 Kaspersky Lab released their report on cyber attacks for the year 2016, which reveals that last year there were 702 million attempts to launch an exploit.
 This number is 24.54% bigger than in 2015, when Kaspersky protection tools managed to block over 563 million attempts.

 The use of exploits, i.e. malware that uses bugs in software, is constantly growing, because it is the easiest and the most effective way to place malicious code, like banking trojans or ransomware, without the user suspecting anything.
-The most often exploited applications in corporate world are browsers, Windows OS, Android AS and Microsoft Office, and majority of corporate users experienced an exploit for one of these at least once in 2016.
+The most often exploited applications in the corporate world are browsers, Windows OS, Android AS and Microsoft Office, and the majority of corporate users experienced an exploit for one of these at least once in 2016.

 More than 297,000 users worldwide were attacked by zero-day and heavily obfuscated known exploits, which represents 7% growth compared to 2015.